MonkWho/pfatt/README.md

       -rw-------  1 root  wheel   887 Jan 10 16:32 private.pem
       ```

-5. To start pfatt.sh script at the beginning of the boot process pfSense team recomments you use a package called shellcmd.
+5. To start pfatt.sh script at the beginning of the boot process pfSense team recommends you use a package called shellcmd.
 Use pfSense package installer to find and install it.
 Once you have shellcmd package installed you can find it in Services > Shellcmd.
 Now add a new command and fill it up accordingly (make sure to select earlyshellcmd from a dropdown):
     ```
     Command: /root/bin/pfatt.sh
     Shellcmd Type: earlyshellcmd